Crummay History, Family Crest & Coats of Arms

 Some of the Crummay family moved to Ireland, but this topic is not covered in this excerpt.

-Migration of the Crummay family to the New World and Oceana
+Migration of the Crummay family

 In an attempt to escape the chaos experienced in England, many English families boarded overcrowded and diseased ships sailing for the shores of North America and other British colonies.
 Those families hardy enough, and lucky enough, to make the passage intact were rewarded with land and a social environment less prone to religious and political persecution.
 Many of these families became important contributors to the young colonies in which they settled.
 Early immigration and passenger lists have documented some of the first Crummays to arrive on North American shores: Giles Crump, who settled in Virginia in 1637; and was followed by Thomas Crump in 1653.
 Francis Crump settled in Jamaica in 1760; Margaret Crump settled in Pennsylvania in 1772.